jncraton/box-line-text/readme.md

 - Click anywhere to create a text element
 - Click and drag a straight line to make a line
-- Click and drag a diagonal to make a box
+- Click and drag a diagonal line to make a box
 - Press Ctrl-z to undo creating elements

 This tool generally assumes that you are screencasting from a laptop or desktop, so it is optimized for using a mouse to create figures and a physical keyboard to create text.
 It doesn't provide touch or pen support.
 There are much better tools available for that type of interface.